phrounz/go-parano/README.md

 # go-parano

-Experimental Go static analysis / robustness checker tool.
+Experimental Go static analysis and robustness checker tool.

-go-parano is organized into different *features* (see below), each feature checks a different thing. go-parano scans the source code (argument -dir or -pkg), including specific keywords in comments, and alerts (and returns exit code 2) if something is wrong.
+go-parano contains several *features* (see below), each feature checks a different thing. go-parano scans the source code (argument -dir or -pkg), including specific keywords in comments, and alerts (and returns exit code 2) if something is wrong.

-WARNING: still in development.
-Tested only on Linux, but there is no reason it would not work on other operating systems.
+Tested only on Linux, but there is no reason it would not work on other operating systems (except the bash commands and scripts used below).

 ## How to build and test